Peripheral Artery Disease (PAD) - Overview

 - Medications: Your doctor may prescribe medications to improve blood flow throughout the body.
 Be sure to take these exactly as prescribed.

 - Medical procedures: In the case of a severe blockage, we may recommend a vascular procedure to open up your arteries.
-Rest assured that our specialists are renowned experts in performing minimally invasive PAD treatments.
+Our specialists are renowned experts in performing minimally invasive PAD treatments.

-At USA Vascular Centers, all of our PAD treatments aim to:
+At USA Vascular Centers, all of our PAD treatments aim to alleviate symptoms, reduce health risks, and improve quality of life.

 Request a Consultation With USA Vascular Centers